sumerc/yappi/README.md

 - **Rich in Feature set**: Profiler results can show either [Wall Time](https://en.wikipedia.org/wiki/Elapsed_real_time) or actual [CPU Time](http://en.wikipedia.org/wiki/CPU_time) and can be aggregated from different sessions.
 Various flags are defined for filtering and sorting profiler results.
 - **Robust**: Yappi had seen more than *8 years* of production usage.

-## Motivation

-CPython standard distribution comes with three deterministic profilers. `cProfile`, `Profile` and `hotshot`. `cProfile` is implemented as a C module based on `lsprof`, `Profile` is in pure Python and `hotshot` can be seen as a small subset of a cProfile.
-The major issue is that all of these profilers lack support for multi-threaded programs and CPU time.

-If you want to profile a  multi-threaded application, you must give an entry point to these profilers and then maybe merge the outputs.
-None of these profilers are designed to work on long-running multi-threaded applications.
-It is also not possible to profile an application that start/stop/retrieve traces on the fly with these profilers.

-Now fast forwarding to 2019: With the latest improvements on `asyncio` library and asynchronous frameworks, most of the current profilers lacks the ability to show correct wall/cpu time or even call count information per-coroutine.
-Thus we need a different kind of approach to profile asynchronous code.
-Yappi, with v1.2 introduces the concept of `coroutine profiling`.
-With `coroutine-profiling`, you should be able to profile correct wall/cpu time and call count of your coroutine. (including the time spent in context switches, too).
-You can see details [here](https://github.com/sumerc/yappi/blob/master/doc/coroutine-profiling.md).

 ## Installation

 Can be installed via PyPI